maxplanck-ie/snakepipes/docs/content/advanced_usage.rst

     # Update defaults.yaml to use /data/tmp for temporary space

-Then a larger instance can be spun up and the `mRNA-seq` pipeline run as normal.
+Then a larger instance can be spun up and the `mRNAseq` pipeline run as normal.

 .. code:: bash